Film Film Reviews

 Fallout brilliantly ties together the previous films since Mission Impossible III due to the inclusion of Julia.
 Rogue Nation was a standalone film and McQuarrie was able to continue it as a part of the bigger picture – it was better than what the Bond series did when it tried to connect Skyfall to the rest of the Daniel Craig films.
 Plus some scenes did reference actions in the first three films.
 However, McQuarrie had a tendency to overcomplicate the film because of the shifting loyalties and multiple factions – it was like a Pirates of the Caribbean film.

-Another feature in McQuarrie’s screenplay was the ability to refer to seemingly minor information and brought it back in the film.
+Another feature in McQuarrie’s screenplay was the ability to refer to seemingly minor information and bring it back into the film.
 Fallout was one of the entries in the Mission: Impossible franchise McQuarrie was still able to inject a little humor and because of Cavill’s role as an outsider to the IMF he was dismissive of the team’s use of masks, making the joke self-referential.

 All the Mission Impossible films have had impressive action scenes and Fallout is no exception.
 The big stunt was the HALO jump which Cruise trained for a year to do.
-It was a done as a long continuations shot and it was intense.
+It was done as a long continuation shot and it was intense.
 Other sequences were a chase in Paris, Ethan running across London (the obligatory Tom Cruise running scene) and the finale which allowed all the characters a chance to shine.
-Most of the action was done with in-camera effects, there was little CGI which added to the impact of the HALO jump, the car and bike chases and the fights.
-McQuarrie and his team pushed the PG-13 rating to its limit – some moments were surprising bloody and full on.
+Most of the action was done with in-camera effects, there was little CGI which added to the impact of the HALO jump, the car and bike chases, and the fights.
+McQuarrie and his team pushed the PG-13 rating to its limit – some moments were surprisingly bloody and full-on.

 McQuarrie was able to form an incredible team.
 Eddie Hamilton returned as the editor and Rob Hardy acted as the cinematography.
 Hardy is best known for his work on Ex Machina but I fell in love with his work because of the historical drama Testament of Youth.
 Hardy was able to step up to working on a blockbuster, using a lot of contentious shots and wide angles, allowing audiences a chance to see the action.

-Lorne Balfe is the latest composer to handle the music for a Mission Impossible film and I would argue his is the best in the score in the franchise.
+Lorne Balfe is the latest composer to handle the music for a Mission Impossible film and I would argue his score is the best in the franchise.
 Balfe gave the film a big booming score and it was wonderful.

-Mission: Impossible – Fallout is what you would want from action blockbuster – big action sequences, a villainous plot that could change the world and a personal element making it a fantastic spectacle.
+Mission: Impossible – Fallout is what you would want from an action blockbuster – big action sequences, a villainous plot that could change the world, and a personal element making it a fantastic spectacle.

 Q